-The sheer variety is a constant delight, and even when Battletoads is settling in its traditional beat-em-up stages, it still proves to be fun, especially because of the comical animations (which were quite impressive for their time).
-If you run and attack an enemy, the toads’ heads will cartoonishly turn into ram horns, and after you smack a foe into the ground, you can kick him into oblivion when your toad’s foot transforms into a giant boot.
+The sheer variety is actually pretty impressive, given the limitations of the NES.
+Even when Battletoads is settling in its traditional beat-em-up stages, it still provides some fun.
+I especially like the comical animations, which also pushed the NES’s capabilities: If you run and attack an enemy, the toads’ heads will cartoonishly turn into ram horns, and after you smack a foe into the ground, you can kick him into oblivion when your toad’s foot transforms into a giant boot.

-Simply put, the gameplay, when taken on its own merits, is fun.
+Simply put, the gameplay, when taken on its own merits, was fun for its day.
 But the ridiculous difficulty will no doubt prove alienating to many players.
 The third stage alone will exhaust all of your lives and continues several times over.
 And should you somehow manage to make it to the later stages, well, good luck is all I can say.